harveyramer/coldchain.sterlingsolutions.net/src/pages/thank-you.md

 permalink: '/thank-you/index.html'
 ---

 Thank you for getting in touch.
-We are looking forward to helping you conquer your supply chain challenges.
+We are looking forward to helping you conquer your cold chain challenges.